-An IHUT quite simply means that respondents test your product at home, rather than coming to a more expensive market research centre.
+Put simply, an IHUT means that respondents test your product at home, rather than coming to a more expensive market research centre.

 It offers brands an affordable product testing option that still delivers reliable and insightful results.

-- Respondents use the product in its natural environment – their own home.
+3. Respondents use the product in its natural environment – their own home.
 This means product satisfaction and product assessments are likely to be more realistic than in a CLT.
-For example, if you tested coffee at 6pm and asked respondents to try 4 in the space of 30 minutes, this would not be reflective of people’s natural consumption and could affect results.
+For example, most people would enjoy coffee in the morning.
+So, if you tested coffee at 6 pm and asked respondents to try four formulas in the space of 30 minutes, this would not be reflective of people’s natural consumption and could affect results.

 Which products work best with an IHUT?

 Our experience has shown us that IHUT research works particularly well in the following scenarios:

 - You’re testing just one or two products.

 To avoid over complicating the survey and tiring out respondents, we generally recommend each only evaluate one or two products.
 If you do choose to evaluate more products it’s possible to randomise their delivery using our automated product delivery system, which helps avoid order bias.

 - Your product is from a shelf stable category.

 Items such as sauces and tea bags (with a longer shelf life) work better than ice-creams and lamb chops for obvious reasons.